rootsnquery/ML-Climate-Project-Template-Fall2022/journal.md

 ### I want to implement an LSTM for anomaly detection and I realized that it would not make sense to apply this method to such data. (ice melting, progressively decreasing).
 I'm thinking if any anomalies are detected it would probably input/reporting errors if anything, but I could be wrong.

 ### October 4th 2022
 ### Started working with the previous meteostat data again.
-Still findig the best method of reading it in/using it.
+Still finding the best method of reading it in/using it.
 I read through data documentation.
 My variables of interest are snow depth, wind speed, average sea-level pressure, average air temperature, and daily precipitation.
 ### tried out reading in data using the meteostat library (I was unaware of this before :'()
 ### tested out creating a time series plot for vancouver, bc that was found in documentation.

+### October 11th, 2022
+### Considered working with another dataset: household_power_consumption.txt or sunspot data.

+### October 18th, 2022
+### started data cleaning removed tsun var column (daily sunshine total in minutes) since data is not recorded
+### examined distributions of variables (histograms) to see overall shape of data.
+### Read over several articles to review best practices to handle missing data across multiple variables.
+Considering between removing data entirely or interpolating missing data using Hist Gradient Boosting Regressor since it has native support for missing values NaNs.